eecs230/lab1/README.md

   - MinGW

-    1. Download and run the installer from [mingw.org](http://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/installer/mingw-w64-install.exe/download).
+    1. Download and run the 64-bit installer from [mingw.org](http://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/installer/mingw-w64-install.exe/download).
-    2. Follow the prompts to install MinGW.
+    2. Follow the prompts to install MinGW—all the default options should suffice.
+Take note of where you install it, as you will have to configure CLion to find it.
-    3. At the end, hit “Continue“ and the MinGW Installation Manager will open.
-    4. Select the “mingw32-base” and “mingw32-gcc-g++” packages by “marking for installation” using the check box.
-    5. Click the “Installation” menu to the top left corner and select “Apply Changes.”
-    6. Click “Apply” in the window that pops up.
-    7. You can quit after “All changes were applied successfully” appears.

   - Git